effectivecore/core/docs/development.md

 =====================================================================

-- Kaspersky Internet Security browser plugin can insert to page some CSS with strings like 'appearance: checkbox' and etc.
+- Kaspersky Internet Security browser plugin can insert to page some CSS with strings like "appearance: checkbox" and etc.
   This string can break your own styles of form elements like checkboxes, radios and other.
   We can not do anything against violating web standards from third side.